Vyral/base-template/_posts/2020-02-24-introducing-our-newest-buyers-specialist.md

 {% include youtube.html %}

 <center>We're proud to introduce you to Dana, the newest ISA on our team.
-Here's what she had to say about joining Team Lally.&nbsp;</center>
+Here's what she had to say about joining Team Lally.</center>

-&nbsp;

 Dana, a lifelong Oahu resident, possesses refined customer service skills and in-depth market knowledge.
 As Team Lally’s newest ISA, her strengths have become tremendous team assets.
-We asked Dana some questions so that you can get to know her a little bit better, and here’s what she had to say:&nbsp;
+We asked Dana some questions so that you can get to know her a little bit better, and here’s what she had to say:

 **How did you hear about Team Lally?**